Trolleybuses in Bologna: Line 14

 This line is a union of pre-1982 trolleybus line 43 (Barca), west of the city centre, with a new route east of the city centre to form a double-ended radial route (or cross-city route), between the Barca district and the San Vitale district.
 It existed in this form as a bus route for many years before the start of its phased conversion to trolleybuses in 2012.
 The eastern half was built from scratch, having never previously been a trolleybus route.
 Along the western half, to Piazza Giovanni XXIII in the Barca district, the old trolleybus wiring was completely renewed, but the support poles were re-used.
 Most works were completed in 2006, but the line's opening was delayed.
 In the meantime, the planned line 14 had been extended, by the addition of two branches on the eastern section: 14A (the main line) to the end of Via Due Madonne (depot) and 14C to the end of al Pilastro (as well as a third branch, 14B, for the Roveri industrial area, to operate only in the morning rush hour).

 After a delay of several years, caused in part by a shortage of trolleybuses, a limited use of trolleybuses in service on line 14 finally began on 24 September 2012, but the route did not become mostly trolleybus-operated until five years later, in December 2017, after a batch of 49 new Iveco trolleybuses entered service.
 The B and C branches are not equipped with wiring, and are not planned to be, as they have much less service than the route's A branch.
 At the time of opening for trolleybuses in 2012, the A branch was also not yet equipped with wiring along its outermost section (of 2.7 km), from Rotonda Paradisi to the terminus, Due Madonne depot, but construction work was under way.
 The wiring to Due Madonne terminus was completed, but the need for an additional substation caused more delays.
 Around 2020, trolleybuses on line 14A finally began using the overhead wiring to and from Due Madonne terminus.

 Line 14 is fed by six substations (Barca, Tofane, San Isaia, Carducci, Massarenti, Due Madonne).

-While only the branch 14A, of the route's three eastern branches, is completely equipped with trolleybus infrastructure, trolleybuses are also used on runs that include trips on unwired branches 14B and 14C, where they run on battery between Rotonda Paradisi, Zona Roveri and Pilastro.
+While only the branch 14A, of the route's three eastern branches, is completely equipped with trolleybus infrastructure, trolleybuses are also used on runs that include trips on unwired branches 14B and 14C, where they run in diesel mode between Rotonda Paradisi, Zona Roveri and Pilastro.